metabase/metabase/docs/administration-guide.md

 ### If you're using a self managed PostgreSQL or MySQL database
 back it up as you would any other PostgreSQL or MySQL database

+## Settings
+### Base url
+This is used in emails to allow users to click on a url to their specific instance.
+You should include the protocol (http vs https) and make sure that it is reachable.

+### Connection Timezone
+This is used when doing date breakouts, and will set the default timezone for displaying all times.
+It does not change the timezone of any underlying data, however, if the underlying times don't have a timezone attached to them, this timezone is used.

+### Name used for the instance
+If you want to give the instance a name (often the name of your company), you should set it here.